 When prepping the fennel, I like to slice instead of chop.
-If you like fennel, you’ll enjoy the chunky pieces found in this dish.
+If you happen to be a fennel fan, you’ll enjoy the chunky pieces found in this dish.

-If you’d like to do the prep work on this early in the day, make the tomato and fennel broth.
+If you’d like to do the prep work on this early in the day, that’s no problem.
+Make the tomato and fennel broth.
 Let it cool and place it in the fridge.
 Prepare the shrimp, store them in a separate container or plastic bag in the fridge.
-Have the bread crumb mixture, as well as the crumbled feta, ready on the side.
+Have the breadcrumb mixture, as well as the crumbled feta, ready on the side.
 And this is where you can make this a gluten-free dish …just use gluten-free breadcrumbs and you’re all set.

 About an hour before baking, remove the tomato and fennel broth from the refrigerator.
 Once it reaches room temperature, arrange the shrimp on top of the tomato mixture in a single layer and continue with the cheese and breadcrumb topping.

 Roasted Shrimp With Fennel & Feta is excellent served as a hearty appetizer with some crusty bread for dipping …you don’t want to waste any of the delicious sauce.
 Alternatively, try this for dinner served with your favorite baked pasta.
 Just add a fresh green salad.
 And you’ll have a happy crowd.